 Why take the kids?

-Our top activities on Namibia family holidays include:
+Some of our top activities on Namibia family holidays include:

 - Searching for the big-five on a self-drive safari in Etosha

 - Whooping it down the massive dunes at Sossusvlei

 - Following a tiny tok tokkie beetle through the Namib Desert

 - Tracking rhino amongst the barren wilderness of Damaraland